Department of Psychology

 PSY 2101.
 Introduction to Statistics Laboratory.

-This statistics laboratory course provides an introduction to descriptive and inferential statistics used in psychological research with an emphasis on data analysis techniques through the use of computer applications (ex., SPSS, R, etc.).
+This course provides an introduction to descriptive and inferential statistics used in psychological research with an emphasis on data analysis techniques using computer applications (ex., SPSS, R, etc.).
+Students explore various methodologies for data management, including the organization and transformation of variables.
+Topics also include procedures for generating descriptive statistics and executing a variety of inferential statistical tests to evaluate datasets.
+This instruction facilitates the acquisition of technical proficiency in handling and interpreting behavioral sciences data.
 Prerequisite: PSY 1300 with a grade of "C" or better.
 Corequisite: PSY 2301 with a grade of "C" or better.

 1 Credit Hour.
 0 Lecture Contact Hours.
 2 Lab Contact Hours.